Ella475/Ella475/README.md

 My name is Ella, and I'm a recent graduate with a BSc in Computer Science from the Illanot program for excellent students, at Bar-Ilan university.

-Here are some of the repositories you can find in my page:
+Here are some of the repositories you can find in my page:</br>
 💥[Driver Awareness Monitoring App](https://github.com/Ella475/Driver-Awareness-Monitoring) (Android app / Java / MySQL / Python / Flask)

 💥[Monte Carlo Tree Search Research project]() (ML / Heuristic Approach / Java)